Norwegian Bombshell Hilde Osland Flaunts Killer Body In Tropical Paradise

 In the photo’s caption, Osland said that posing in hammocks was more difficult than it looked.

-One fan told Osland that she made the posing in a hammock look easy and beautiful, while another said it looked sexy.
+One fan told Osland that she made posing in a hammock look easy and beautiful, while another said it looked sexy.

 “It’s not easy being elegant in a hammock, but you nailed it,” one fan wrote.